nurbilu/chat_game_proj/General_fixs_&_errors.md

 3. [DOM] Found 2 elements with non-unique id #password: (More info: https://goo.gl/9p2vKq) super-profile:1 [DOM] Found 2 elements with non-unique id #username: (More info: https://goo.gl/9p2vKq)  - check if this warning presists in the future and fix.

+check again but not that important:
+1. 9.
+6. add/fix/adjust/modify when reload from browser display the current component instead to homepage(done?)
+2.

 DONE LIST :